 The data described in this section is a little more complicated, but don’t worry.
 It’s not that bad.
 If you are not a data geek, then you can proceed safely.

 Recording your biking power is the most objective data achievable by most recreational athletes.
 The only problem with measuring power is that you will need a power meter.
 Power meters are a bit pricey.
 The good news is that the prices are reducing and more meters are available.

-Power is simply torque multiplied by speed and expressed in watts.
-So, the harder you push your pedals, the greater the power.
+Power is torque multiplied by speed and expressed in watts.
+So, the harder you push your pedals, the higher the power.
 The faster you spin your pedals, the higher the power.
-Stress, caffeine and other things that cause heightened physiological reactions of the body will not change your power reading.
+Stress, caffeine, and other things that cause heightened physiological reactions of the body will not change your power reading.
 I’m a big fan of power.
 Power can be used in many ways to measure changes in fitness.
 The most common use of power that I use is to measure my intensity.

 Just like heart rate, you can perform a few simple tests and create power zones or ranges of intensity.
-This is a great way to keep your intensity in control during each bike ride.
-This makes it so much easier to train smarter.
+These ranges are a great way to keep your intensity in control during each bike ride.
+Training zones help you train smarter.
 For instance, you may want to improve your anaerobic endurance so you can climb better.
 Since Power Zone 6 is a typical range to improve your anaerobic endurance, then you generally know that you should bike some intervals in this zone to get better at climbing and sprinting on the bike.

 Heart Rate Variability